notification-icon

 Overview of Tsum Valley Trek

-Also, this Trek leads you to the Budi Gandaki River Valley.
+This Trek also leads you to the Budi Gandaki River Valley.
 It goes through the less-explored community of Tsum Villages.
 The Valley is fertile with ancient culture and tradition.
-It has Buddhist monasteries, Chortens, prayer flags, monuments, etc.
+It has Buddhist monasteries, Chortens, prayer flags, monuments, etc. The most extended Mani walls at Dzong and Purple are among the main highlights of the trek.

 The local people are Chortens of Tibetan origin and speak a unique dialect.
 Trails are strewn with artistic chortens and lined with mani walls.
 It is in thousands of stone slabs carved with drawings of deities and inscribed with prayers.